|

 Photograph Collection, 1931-1935

-25 b&w copy prints
+25 B/W copy prints

 SWCPC 453

-Collection consists of images of "Pappy" W. Lee O'Daniel and
+Collection consists of images of "Pappy" W. Lee O'Daniel and the Light Crust

-the Light Crust Doughboys, a western swing band from the Dallas-Fort Worth area of Texas.
+Doughboys, a western swing band from the Dallas-Fort Worth area of Texas.

-Includes musicians, instruments, an automobile, performances, and publicity photos.
+Includes musicians, instruments, an automobile, performances, and publicity

-The Light Crust Doughboys were a western swing band originally including Bob Wills, Milton
+The Light Crust Doughboys were a western swing band originally including Bob

-and Oklahoma to broadcast their music.
-J. L. White worked with the Doughboys as publicity
+stations across Texas and Oklahoma to broadcast their music.
+J. L. White worked

 White, Jack